Barycentric bounds on the error exponents of quantum hypothesis exclusion

 \subsection{Setting}

 In contrast to a discrimination task, which aims at finding out the true hypothesis, an exclusion task is concerned with ruling out a false hypothesis.
 Despite their equivalence in the binary setting (i.e., when there are only two hypotheses), the two tasks are substantially different when more hypotheses are involved.
-In quantum state exclusion, the experimenter receives an unknown state from a source represented by an ensemble of states, $\en{E}\equiv(p_{[r]},\rho_{[r]})$ with $r\geq2$.
-This indicates that for each $x\in[r]$, there is a prior probability $p_x$ with which the state the experimenter received is $\rho_x\in\s{D}_A$.
+In quantum state exclusion, the experimenter receives a system $A$ in an unknown state.
+The source of the system is represented by an ensemble of states, $\en{E}\equiv(p_{[r]},\rho_{[r]})$ with $r\geq2$, and this indicates that for each $x\in[r]$, there is a prior probability $p_x$ with which the unknown state is $\rho_x\in\s{D}_A$.
 Without loss of generality, we henceforth always assume that $p_{[r]}\in\itr(\s{P}_r)$, i.e., that $p_x\in(0,1)$ for all $x\in[r]$.
 The experimenter's goal is to submit an index $x'\in[r]$ that \emph{differs} from the actual label of the state they received.\footnote{In comparison, in quantum state discrimination, the experimenter's goal is to submit an index \emph{equal} to the actual label of the state.} We can readily see that when $r\geq3$, state exclusion is in general easier than state discrimination, in the sense that the experimenter has a higher chance of success in the former task than in the latter when faced with the same ensemble.

-The most general strategy of the experimenter for state exclusion is to perform a measurement, represented by a general POVM $\Lambda_{[r]}\in\s{M}_{A,r}$, on the state they received and submit the measurement outcome.
+The most general strategy of the experimenter for state exclusion is to perform a measurement, represented by a general POVM $\Lambda_{[r]}\in\s{M}_{A,r}$, on the system $A$ and submit the measurement outcome.
 An error occurs if and only if the outcome coincides with the actual label of the state.
 Consequently, the \emph{(one-shot) error probability} of state exclusion for the ensemble $\en{E}$ is given by

 where the infimization over all POVMs is due to the experimenter's motivation to avoid an error.
 We say that the tuple of states $\rho_{[r]}$ is \emph{perfectly antidistinguishable} whenever $P_\abb{err}(\en{E})=0$.\footnote{Note that $P_\abb{err}(\en{E})=0$ if and only if there exists a POVM $\Lambda_{[r]}\in\s{M}_{A,r}$ such that $\tr[\Lambda_x\rho_x]=0$ for all $x\in[r]$.
 This implies that perfect antidistinguishability is a property of the tuple of states $\rho_{[r]}$, independent of the prior probability distribution $p_{[r]}$.}